 In the United States, studies show that anywhere between 0.2 to 36 birth injuries occur for every 1,000 births.
 The extent of birth injuries—also called birth trauma—in hospitals can vary greatly depending on the quality of hospital care provided and several demographic factors.

-Although there are several ways in which a newborn can be injured—before, during, and shortly after birth—perhaps the most perverse cause is injuries that occur as a result of medical negligence.
+Although there are several ways in which a newborn can be injured—before, during, and shortly after birth—perhaps the most perverse cause is serious injuries that occur as a result of medical negligence.

 Birth injuries that occur as a result of medical negligence are preventable injuries that can have a long-lasting impact on the health and well-being of newborns and their parents.